 He graduated from Middlesex University, London, with a BA in Digital Film Arts and an MFA in Cinematography from the American Film Institute Conservatory in Los Angeles.
 David is a proud member of the Austrian Association of Cinematographers since 2015.

 If you want to see more of David’s photography visit www.davidaunerphotography.com.

-“Cinematography, the writing with motion and light is my favorite form of storytelling.
-It is a nexus where technology, creativity, craftsmanship and teamwork come together.
-Cinematography is a discipline that requires constant learning, adaptation, experimentation, improvisation and, most of all, a very conscious, deliberate form of seeing, seeing and seeking light, color, depth, form and mood.
+“Cinematography, the writing with motion and light is my favorite form of storytelling, it is a nexus where technology, creativity, craftsmanship and teamwork come together.
+Cinematography is a discipline that requires constant learning, adaptation, experimentation, improvisation and, above all, a very conscious, deliberate form of seeing, seeing and seeking light, color, depth, form and mood.

-Cinema is a medium, subtle and yet powerful, that has no equal in its ability to evoke emotion, carry expression and impress an audience.
-In doing so, it penetrates deep into our subconscious and may thus, in fact, have the ability to change the world.
+Cinema is a medium, subtle and yet powerful, that has no equal in its ability to evoke emotion, carry expression and move an audience.
+In doing so, it penetrates deep into our subconscious and may thus have the ability to change the world.

-To me, cinematography is the craft and the art of translating a director’s vision of a story onto the screen.
+Certainly, cinematography is the craft and the art of translating a director’s vision of a story onto the screen.
 However, that task is impossible to do alone.
 Therefore, it is a task shared with the director, the production designer, the colorist and the other departments.
-It is a complex and demanding undertaking that must always remain in the service of the story to be told and within the scope of the production’s budget.
+It is a complex and demanding undertaking that must, above all, remain in the service of the story to be told and within the scope of the production’s budget.